Our verdict

 Remarkably soft and bouncy

-The midsole is all you can expect from the critically-acclaimed ZoomX: soft, bouncy and comfortable.
+The midsole is all you can expect from the acclaimed ZoomX foam: it is soft, bouncy, and comfortable.
 However, there is a catch.
-One reviewer pointed out that “the ride is too soft for above 4:00 min/km speeds.”
-This is worrisome because the shoe is marketed for 5K/10K races, so if it "bottoms out" at faster paces, it may not be suitable for its intended purpose.
+We noticed that the ride got a little too soft for a pace above 4 min/km.
+This is worrisome because the shoe is marketed for 5K/10K races, so if it bottoms out at faster paces, it may not be suitable for its intended purpose.

 Based on this, the Streakfly will work better for runners who strike midfoot-to-forefoot, as they distribute the weight more evenly across the shoe, in contrast to those who strike the ground with their heel.